Unleash raw power with Contabo Dedicated Servers

 ab + 1

 ...or absolutely any other custom function you need to define.
 From this perspective, traditional graph coloring is no longer the absolute rule, but merely a specific, basic case of conditional coloring where every edge happens to share the exact same simple inequality constraint.
+By upgrading edges to contain customized functions, the graph is transformed into a dynamic constraint network.

 Explaining Edge Weights as Functions